wp-plugins/bulk-watermark/readme.txt

 = 1.6.0 =
 * rebuilt plugin using settings API
-* added tabbed navingation for plugin settings and tools
+* added tabbed navigation for plugin settings and tools
 * updated readme file, due to the add_help_tab() function, the plugin requires at least WordPress version 3.3
 * added notification about required version if an older version of WP is installed
 * added tutorial video to plugin